-Breaches of the pre-agreed Group limits are reported immediately to the Parent and any extensions agreed upon are ratified where appropriate by the Risk Asset Liability Committee (RALCO).
-Breaches of DCME Regional level limits are reported to RALCO only and require approval from the head of risk and head of the relevant business unit.
+Breaches of the pre-agreed Group limits are reported immediately to the Parent and any extensions agreed upon are ratified where appropriate by RALCO.
+Breaches of DCME Regional level limits are reported to RALCO (and on the same day to the Parent) and require approval from the Head of Risk Management & Compliance and head of the relevant business unit.
 Breaches of business level specific limits are reported monthly to RALCO and require the same approval as per the DCME Regional limits.

-Market risk is controlled and monitored using a range of risk management tools including VaR, basis point value (BPV) limits, and various changes in credit spreads.
+Market risk is controlled and monitored using a range of risk management tools including Value at Risk (VaR), basis point value (BPV) limits, and various changes in credit spreads.
 A variety of limits are set locally within rules set by the Parent - by instrument rating, issuer, geographic location, and both cumulative and aged holdings.
 External ratings, where available, are applied to securities.
 Should the security not be rated, an external issuer rating is used and in the absence of any external rating an internal issuer rating would be applied.